nmjmdr/jobber/README.md

 ## How does the Recoverer recovers jobs?
 1. Recoverer regularly scans the `in_process_queue` for jobs that do not have an active lock
 2. If it finds a job present in the `in_process_queue` but without an active lock, it then pops that job and pushes it back onto the worker queue

+## Steps followed by the worker
+The worker follows the below steps:
+	1. Read the head of the queue
+	2. Try and lock the job
+	3. If it cant, return and go back to waiting for the next job
+	4. If the job is locked, then the worker pops the job from the worker queue and pushes it to in_process_queue (It does this using RPOPLPUSH so that the push and pop operations are done in a single step)
+	5. Meanwhile if the recoverer tries to recover a job, it finds that there is an active lock on the job and it returns
+	6. Process the job
+	7. Delete from in_process_queue
+	8. Delete the lock

+If the worker fails in processing the job, the job remains in in_process_queue and the locks expires.
+The recoverer can then recover the job.
+Currently the recoverer attempts to recover only the job at the head of the queue.
+It does not look further down the queue.
+This should not be a problem as along the visibility timeouts are small and it is not highly critical to recover the jobs relatively early.

+## Future enhancements
+1. Making the recovere look through the in_proceses_queue to recover jobs